repied/repied.github.io/index.md

 title: "This is the title of index page"
 ---

-# This is index.md file
+# This is index.md file JEKYLL
 ## A subtitle
 this is the index.md file *bold* and _under_.